 For small and medium size manufacturers, the competition is intense.
 Growing your business with a smaller market share and fewer resources than giant manufacturers is tough work.
 You have to do everything better, faster, and with less.
 So, how is this accomplished?
-High growth manufacturers have found that by choosing the right Enterprise Resource Planning (ERP) system, they’re put on a path for success and enabled to be competitive in their industry.
+High growth manufacturers have found that by choosing the right manufacturing ERP (Enterprise Resource Planning) system, they’re put on a path for success and enabled to be competitive in their industry.

 For manufacturers, one of the most desirable aspects of ERP is integration, where all the modules work together seamlessly to transfer information to each part of the intricate system.
 The result is to have automated processes that share information flawlessly: inventory with purchasing, production results with material requirement planning, and sales orders with accounts receivable.
 I’m excited to tell you that this dream has become a reality for many manufacturers.

 Plus, integration via cloud ERP dramatically improves productivity and processes, because everyone can access the same information, whenever and from wherever they are located.